Why do some children feel unloved?

 (I quote: ‘That lady smells or why has that man got a big belly?’)

 So you really do love them then?

-In fact, I would go as far as to say that sometimes after a particularly fraught and manic day with your little darlings, you may love them most when they are asleep.
+In fact, I would go as far as to say that sometimes after a particularly fraught and manic day, you may love them most when they are asleep.
 Gaaaaasp!
-Yes I really did type that on the Internet for everybody to read.
-Don’t beat yourself up, you’re human after all!
+It’s okay.
+Most parents feel that way often.
+We must talk more openly about how hard parenting is.
+Besides, children need a lot of love.

-So how does the love that is oozing from your every pore (yes I know it is because you really really love your kids even though sometimes they cause you to shout, despair and all manner of uncomfortable feelings) get translated to your child?
+Let’s think about how the love that is oozing from your every pore (yes I know it is because you really, really love your kids even though sometimes they cause you to shout, despair and all manner of uncomfortable feelings) gets translated to your child.

 You may truly love your child but unless they feel it, they will not feel loved